How do bone marrow stem cells help certain patients?

 What if a donor matches a patient?

-The donor’s DNA is tested further for higher level of matching with a patient.
+The donor’s DNA is tested further for higher level.

-If donor matches 100% and is able to donate: undergoes extensive medical checkup, if fit, becomes an actual donor.
+If donor matches also in higher resolution and is able to donate, he/she undergoes extensive medical check up and if he/she is suitable, becomes the actual donor.

 What is the procedure of an actual PBSC donation?